Neuromuscular Disorders Division

 Our physicians are trained in and perform electromyograms (EMG), the diagnostic test of choice for delineating neuromuscular disorders.
-We operate three neurophysiology laboratories for this purpose, one at the UC Health Physicians Office–Clifton, one at the Outpatient Building Clinic and one at the UC Health Physicians Office North in West Chester.
+We operate two neurophysiology laboratories for purpose, one at UC GNI and the other at UC Health Physicians Office North in West Chester.
 In collaboration with surgery and pathology, we interpret muscle biopsies.
-Finally, we diagnose autonomic nervous system disorders with our autonomic testing laboratory at Westchester.

-The neuromuscular group, headed by John Quinlan, MD, has recently expanded over the past few years with five adult neuromuscular-fellowship-trained specialists.
+The neuromuscular group, headed by John Quinlan, MD, has recently expanded over the past few years with seven adult neuromuscular-fellowship-trained specialists.

-This group of physician/investigators has active clinical and research programs in adult-onset Pompe disease, muscular dystrophy, myasthenia gravis and Lambert-Eaton myasthenic syndrome.
+This group of physicians/investigators has active programs investigating adult onset Pompe disease, muscular dystrophy, myasthenia gravis and Lambert-Eaton myasthenic syndrome.
 The researchers work with other neuroscientists in the UC Academic Health Center and Cincinnati Childrens Hospital Medical Center.